 | July 2026 onwards | Salary stabilises at new structure monthly |

-- Calculate your new in-hand salary — Use SalaryBit's Labour Code calculator to see exactly how your take-home changes.
+- Calculate your new in-hand salary — Use SalaryBit's Labour Code calculator for a personalised before vs after comparison.

-- Compare tax regimes — Higher HRA in your salary may make the Old Regime more attractive.
+- Compare tax regimes — Higher HRA may make the Old Regime more attractive.
 Recalculate for FY 2026-27.

 - Update HRA declarations — If you pay rent, submit rent receipts to your employer to claim HRA exemption (Old Regime only).

-- Verify your EPFO account — Log in to the EPFO portal with your UAN to ensure higher PF contributions are being deposited from June 2026.
+- Verify your EPFO account — Log in with your UAN to ensure higher PF contributions are deposited from June 2026.

 Will my salary slip look different from June 2026?

 Yes.
-You will see new fixed line items for HRA (60% of Basic), LTA (16.67% of Basic), and Conveyance (5% of Basic) on your payslip.
-Special Allowance will be lower.
-Employee PF deduction will be higher.
+You'll see new fixed line items for HRA (60% of Basic), LTA (16.67% of Basic), and Conveyance (5% of Basic).
+Special Allowance will be lower and Employee PF deduction will be higher.
 Your employer should also issue a revised salary letter by June 2026.

 Is Bengaluru a metro city for HRA purposes?

-For HRA tax exemption calculation, only Mumbai, Delhi, Kolkata, and Chennai are classified as metro cities (50% of Basic).
+For HRA tax exemption, only Mumbai, Delhi, Kolkata, and Chennai are classified as metro cities (50% of Basic).
 Bengaluru, Hyderabad, and Pune are non-metro (40% of Basic).
-However, your employer may pay HRA at 60% of Basic — the tax exemption limit is separate from what you receive.
+Your employer may pay HRA at 60% of Basic — the tax exemption limit is calculated separately.

 What if I own a house — does HRA affect me?

 HRA will appear as a fixed component in your salary regardless of whether you own or rent.
-If you own a home, you simply cannot claim HRA tax exemption — the component becomes part of your taxable salary.
+Home owners simply cannot claim HRA tax exemption — it becomes part of taxable salary.
 There is no structural disadvantage for home owners.

 Does the New Labour Code affect my NPS contribution?

 Yes.
-If you are enrolled in NPS through your employer, contributions are calculated as a percentage of Basic Salary.
-Since Basic increases, your NPS contribution will also increase proportionately, effective from April 2026.
+If enrolled in NPS through your employer, contributions are calculated as a percentage of Basic Salary.
+Since Basic increases, your NPS contribution will also increase proportionately from April 2026.

 See Your Exact New Labour Code Impact

-Enter your CTC in SalaryBit's free calculator — get a personalised before vs after comparison of your salary, PF, gratuity and take-home under the New Labour Code.
+Enter your CTC in SalaryBit's free calculator — get a personalised before vs after comparison of your salary, PF, gratuity and take-home.

 Calculate My Impact →